-In partnership with the NYU Furman Center, the Center for Innovation through Data Intelligence (CIDI) is evaluating how machine learning algorithms applied to data from administrative sources can be used to predict which families are at high risk of homelessness, and identify which buildings are likely to house at risk families.
+In partnership with the NYU Furman Center, the Center for Innovation through Data Intelligence (CIDI) analyzed administrative data on human services and neighborhoods to predict families' risk of homelessness and to identify buildings that are likely to house at risk families.

 NYC Department of Homeless Services